1. Blender 3.6 Used Overview :

 In the sculpting work, a soft three-dimensional model is pressed, deformed, patterned, and drawn to form a shape.
 It is widely used to make creatures such as animals and plants, natural objects such as rocks and terrain, and the human body.
 Blender's sculpting capabilities are powerful enough to create anything from people to animals to terrain to stone.

 Sculpting in blender is improving at a breakneck pace thanks to Pablo Dobarro.
-Now, when used in conjunction with Blender easy UI and convenient operation method, as well as 3d Blender polygon modeling function, it is evaluated that the work is rather faster than ZBrush.
+Now, when used in conjunction with Blender easy UI and convenient operation method, as well as the 3d Blender polygon modeling function, it is evaluated that the work is rather faster than ZBrush.

 Blender is a better choice if you include armature work or render in the workflow.
-However, as of 2020, it is recommended to learn ZBrush in order to get a job at a studio that uses the sculpting function.
+However, as of 2020, it is recommended to learn ZBrush to get a job at a studio that uses the sculpting function.
 As of the end of 2020, Pablo Dobarro is said to be tinkering with a performance at high poly sculpting, which is lacking compared to ZBrush.
 In 2021, feature improvements are happening at breakneck speed.

 You can apply any texture you want to any brush, and you can choose the mapping method you like.

 If you want to bake a normal map by making a clone of a low-poly, you can use the Decimate or Remesh function.
-If you just want to fill your model with quads, there are many cheap add-ons that do the job for you.
+If you just want to fill your model with quads, many cheap add-ons do the job for you.
 And while ZBrush provides a separate Retopology function, Blender uses a method of drawing topology by snapping points to the surface of a model when working with Retopology.

 In terms of managing topology (the arrangement of polygons on a surface), most people use a feature called dynamic topology when dealing with polygon density while sculpting.